Is Bad Ever Good?

 Job loss, financial crisis, rebellious children, disappointments, rejection, unexpected illness–the list goes on.
 The list that is, we call bad.
 Is bad ever good?
-Can anything good come from a bad situation?
 That depends.
+How are you at finding hope in impossible situations?

 Some negative circumstances we readily recognize as good.
 You’re involved in a car accident–minor injuries–but x-rays reveal a small tumor.
 Surgery can remove it and literally save your life.
 It’s in the early stages.
 You wouldn’t have known about the problem apart from the accident.
 Was the accident good?
 No. But good came from it.

 Many life-changing events don’t spell good, however.
 Some may want to throw stones if we even suggest it.
 But consider these possibilities.
-What good can result from these bad situations?
+How can we find hope in these difficult situations?

 - Freedom to try a new vocation.